Atrate/qSchoolHelper/README.md

 - Clone the repository
 - Open the .pro file in Qt Creator and configure the project
 - Compile the application
+- Generate the translation files using `lrelease-pro qSchoolHelper.pro`
+- Copy the translation files into exe_dir/data/translations/
 - Use windeployqt to copy the required Qt libraries
 - Copy the OpenSSL and cURL libraries to the executable's directory
-- Copy the translation files into exe_dir/data/translations/
 - Copy the certificate bundle into exe_dir/data/

 ## License